An Inspirational Project

 Second Cover Design

-For the second design, I explored a more cinematic and character-driven approach.
-This version places greater emphasis on a central character who can be interpreted as Eve Gardiner, one of the novel’s key figures and a former spy connected to the Alice Network.
-Her posture, period clothing, and suitcase suggest mystery, movement, and emotional tension, making the design feel tied to the journey and secrets at the heart of the story.
-The London setting, vintage car, foggy atmosphere, and wartime aircraft help reinforce the historical context while creating a strong sense of narrative.
-Compared to the first design, this direction feels more dramatic and film-like, inviting the viewer to imagine Eve’s courage, trauma, and connection to the events of the war.
+The second concept explores a more cinematic, character-driven approach.
+A central female figure, inspired by Eve Gardiner, becomes the focal point, conveying mystery, movement, and emotional tension.
+The London setting, vintage automobile, foggy atmosphere, and wartime aircraft reinforce the historical context while creating a strong sense of narrative.
+Compared to the first concept, this direction feels more dramatic and immersive, emphasizing the courage, secrecy, and personal journeys at the heart of the story.

 Front and back cover design